serokell/tezos-packaging/docs/baking.md

 1) The secret key is stored on a ledger.

-Open the Tezos Wallet app on your ledger and run the following to import the key:
+Open the Tezos Baking app on your ledger and run the following to import the key:
 ```
 sudo -u tezos tezos-client import secret key baker <ledger-url>
 ```
 Apart from importing the key, you'll also need to set it up for baking.
-Open Tezos Baking app on your ledger and run the following:
+Open the Tezos Baking app on your ledger and run the following:
 ```
 sudo -u tezos tezos-client setup ledger to bake for baker
 ```